chromakode/diablo/README.md

 possible to implement local component state and lifecycle methods similar to React.

+### setState

+Components support a setState method, which behaves similar to React.
+The current state of a component is available as `this.state` within `render()` methods.

 ### shouldComponentUpdate

-Components support an optional `shouldComponentUpdate(nextProps)` method which they can use to skip rendering their subtree if their data hasn't changed.
+Components support an optional `shouldComponentUpdate(nextProps, nextState)` method which they can use to skip rendering their subtree if their data hasn't changed.

 ## Rendering